 Shroud of Turin For Children

-This is a new website (2014) produced by New Mexico artist Diane Princehouse and designed to tell the story of the Shroud to younger audiences.
-In essence, Diane has written and illustrated a children's book and is making it available to everyone via her website.
-One of the novel features of the site is that children can submit their own artworks and Diane will include them on a special gallery page of the website.
+This is the website produced by New Mexico artist Diane Princehouse which she designed to tell the story of the Shroud to younger audiences.
+In essence, Diane has written and illustrated a children's book and is making it available to everyone for free via her website.
+You can even request a free copy of the book.
 This is a great opportunity to introduce the Shroud to your children or grandchildren.

 Shroud of Turin, The: Genuine Artifact or Manufactured Relic?
 (Includes Pray Manuscript illustration)